clicknium/clicknium-docs/doc/how-to/how-to-capture-similar-elements.md

 sidebar_label: Capture Similar Elements
 ---

+# Capture Similar Elements

 Using the [Okay Bear](https://opensea.io/collection/okay-bears) image in Opensea as an example, which is a typical Grid structure.

 ![](./img/okb.png)

 a.
-Click the Capture button in the VS Code plugin to start the recorder:
+Click the Capture button in the VS Code plugin to start the Recorder:

 ![](./img/Recorder.png)